TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 15/1 Corinthians 15.4.md

 ---

-and that he was buried; and that he hath been raised on the third day according to the scriptures;
+that he was buried, that he was raised on the third day according to the Scriptures,